yackx/ipgo/content/lists/generics.md

 }
 ```

 We have seen that it won't work with a type other than a `int`.
-It makes sense not to square another type like `string`, but we could perfectly want to compute the square of to floating-point numbers.
+It makes sense not to square another type like `string`, but we could perfectly want to compute the square of two floating-point numbers.

-Go allows to define a **generic** function[^go-generics].
+Go allows to define a **generic** function[^go-generics] that accepts different types.
+We can modify `sumOfSquares` to accept `int`, `float32` and `float64`.

 [^go-generics]: https://go.dev/doc/tutorial/generics#add_generic_function

-First, we declare a type with constraints:
+First, we declare a type `Number` with constraints:

 ```go
 type Number interface {